NothNoth/dynacord-DRS78-reverse/README.md

 Dyn inp and Dyn out are simply specific connectors from the above inputs/outputs.

+This board also has deported "universal input/output" on the front panel (effect board), using the BD connector.

 __Testing:__ Connect an audio source on the mono input of the unit.
 Check the "direct mono" output.
 If the signal is there, good news all the OpAmp on this board to the "Effect send" are fine.
 Then check the BD connector PINs 1/2 to make sure you signal is still there.
 Now make sure your wet signal is found on the connector BD 8/9.
 If it's there, also check the "delay mono" output.